Garlic Butter Noodles (4-Min Sauce, Simple Ingredients)

 Want your garlic pasta to look as good as it tastes?
 Just use ingredients from the garlic buttered noodles recipe—like a sprig of parsley on top or a bit of chopped garlic.

 You can also sprinkle some grated Parmesan.
-Or try pangrattato (crispy golden breadcrumbs) for a crunchy topping.
+Or try pangrattato — crispy golden breadcrumbs made from old bread or plain — for a crunchy topping.

 It’s a simple way to make your dish look amazing.
 It adds texture and pairs perfectly with garlic herb noodles.